Why should businesses prioritise ESG, even while experiencing falling demand?

 People and social impact

 When deciding where to work, considering whether an organisation is inclusive and purpose-led with strong values around ESG can be key in many people's decision-making process.
-Thinking strategically about factors such as and labour standards, as well as attracting and retaining talent, can help keep yourself as an employer of choice.
+Thinking strategically about factors such as inclusion and diversity and labour standards, as well as attracting and retaining talent, can help keep yourself as an employer of choice.

 For organisations seeking to lead on the ESG agenda, human capital considerations are board issues.